 By the late 2040s, science will have achieved the breakthrough of reliably converting thoughts into electronic ones and zeros.
 Once this milestone is achieved, hiding your thoughts from the law may become a lost privilege, but will it really mean the end of lies and mistruths?

 Funny thing about interrogations

 It may sound counterintuitive, but it’s possible to tell the truth while also being completely wrong.
 This happens regularly with eye-witness testimony.
-Witnesses to crimes oftentimes fill in missing pieces of their memory with information they believe is entirely accurate but turns out to be entirely false.
-Whether it’s confusing the make of a getaway car, the height of a robber, or the time of a crime, such details can be make or break in a case but are also easy for the average person to get confused.
+Witnesses to crimes oftentimes fill in missing pieces of their memory with the information they believe is entirely accurate but turns out to be entirely false.
+Whether it’s confusing the make of a getaway car, the height of a robber, or the time of a crime, such details can make or break in a case but are also easy for the average person to get confused.

-Similarly, when the police bring in a suspect for interrogation, there are a number psychological tactics they can use to secure a confession.
+Similarly, when the police bring in a suspect for interrogation, there are a number of psychological tactics they can use to secure a confession.
 However, while such tactics have proven to double the number of pre-courtroom confessions from criminals, they also triple the number of non-criminals who falsely confess.
 In fact, some people can feel so disoriented, nervous, afraid and intimidated by police and by advanced interrogation tactics that they will confess to crimes they did not commit.
 This scenario is especially common when dealing with individuals who suffer from one form of mental illness or another.